Together we overcome storms and floods

 According to Mr. Quang, Dien Cong dike is a level IV dike over 11.4km long, with the function of protecting the safety of life and property for hundreds of households and agricultural land, lagoons, and aquaculture ponds of 3 areas: Dien Cong 1, Dien Cong 2 and Dien Cong 3 in Trung Vuong ward, Uong Bi city...

-It is known that in 2007, this dike was upgraded and repaired with a length of more than 9km.
+It is known that in 2007, this dike was upgraded and repaired for a length of more than 9km.
 Most recently, in the period of 2017-2019, Uong Bi City continued to upgrade more than 1.78km of the most vulnerable section of Dien Cong dike.
 However, because the dike body is mainly made of sandy soil, it has been eroded over many years, causing the dike elevation to gradually decrease over time.
 Although it has been upgraded, due to lack of investment resources, this dike has only been repaired slightly and not synchronously.

 “Currently, some sections of the entire Dien Cong dike are deteriorating.
 We hope that Quang Ninh province will soon pay attention to investing in reinforcing the remaining dike, ensuring safety and stability for local people,” the Chairman of the Trung Vuong Ward People’s Committee added.